An Expectation Maximization Framework for Yule-Simon Preferential Attachment Models: INTRODUCTION

 \section{INTRODUCTION}

 The expression ``the rich get richer'' in the machine learning community is also known as a Preferential Attachment (PA) model.
 The effect occurs because wealthy individuals are more likely to have funds to invest in future profitable business ventures, thereby increasing their wealth.
 Furthermore, the rich are exposed to more investment opportunities and thereby have more chances to make profit maximizing investment decisions.
 However, this effect is not limited to business endeavors, in models of text generation the preferential attachment model assumes that an author who has already used a word in a text is more likely to use the word again \cite{simon1955class}.
 In the text generation model, the ``richness'' of the word is how many times the author uses the word in the text.
 In a PA model the frequency of an item is inversely proportional to the rank of the item raised to a non-negative power $\lambda$.
 There are many other applications of the PA model such as the number of articles published by authors \cite{price1976general,simon1955class}, network models\cite{barabasi1999emergence}, and evolution of taxa \cite{yule1925mathematical,simon1955class}.
 A preferential attachment process is one where a new item will be added to an existing category with probability $\alpha$ and a new category will be added to the set of existing categories with probability $1-\alpha$.
 Each new arrival is more likely to belong to the most popular existing category.
 Yule \cite{yule1925mathematical} and Simon \cite{simon1955class} each derived a formal model for this verbal description of the stochastic process.
 Garcia proposed a fixed point algorithm to get a maximum likelihood estimator for the parameter of the Yule-Simon (YS) distribution \cite{garcia2011fixed}.
-In random graph theory, when studying the degree distribution of random networks often a least squares algorithm of the log-log degree distribution of the nodes provides a least-squares estimate of the parameter $\lambda$ \cite{bak2013nature}.
+Alternatives to the maximum likelihood estimation has been employed across other application domains such as median ranked regression in reliability engineering \cite{olteanu2008technical}.
+Furthermore, in random graph theory, when studying the degree distribution of random networks often a least squares algorithm of the log-log degree distribution of the nodes provides a least-squares estimate of the parameter $\lambda$ \cite{bak2013nature}.

 Previous work by Leisen et al. \cite{leisen2016objective,leisen2017note} used the mixture representation of the \YS\ to derive a Gibbs sampler for the posterior distribution of $\lambda$.
 The Gibbs algorithm requires hyperparameter selection, burn in, and thinning selections in addition to sampling many times from the posterior.
 While Gibbs sampling can converge under certain conditions, to our knowledge this remains to be shown for the \YS\ distribution.
 In contrast the EM algorithm has convergence guarantees and convergence rate quantifications \cite{balakrishnan2017statistical, ma2000asymptotic,xu1997comparative,dempster1977maximum}.
 Additionally, the EM algorithm is reproducible and is not complicated by stochasticity considerations like the Gibbs sampler.